kjoewill/sinatra-nested-forms-readme-v-000/README.md

 courses in the instance variable `@courses`, making the course information available within our view, `student.erb`.

-Finally, the controller action loads the erb file `student.erb`, and we can see all of the newly-created student and course information in the browser.
+Finally, finally the controller action loads the erb file `student.erb`, and we can see all of the newly-created student and course information in the browser.

 <p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-nested-forms-readme'>Sinatra Nested Forms</a> on Learn.co and start learning to code for free.</p>